ericmartell/MAGA/README.md

 * **load(Class clazz, Collection<Long> ids)**: Returns list of objects of Class with provided ids.
 * **loadAll(Class clazz)**: Returns list of all objects of Class.
 * **loadAll(Class clazz)**: Returns list of all objects of Class.
-* **save(SimpleORMObject toSave)**: Persists object state to database.
+* **save(MAGAObject toSave)**: Persists object state to database.
-* **delete(SimpleORMObject toDelete)**: Removes object from database.
+* **delete(MAGAObject toDelete)**: Removes object from database.
-* **loadAssociatedObjects(SimpleORMObject baseObject, SimpleORMAssociation association)**: Taking an object and association, returns a list of objects that are associated with the provided object via the association.
+* **loadAssociatedObjects(MAGAObject baseObject, MAGAAssociation association)**: Taking an object and association, returns a list of objects that are associated with the provided object via the association.
-* **addAssociation(SimpleORMObject baseObject, SimpleORMObject otherObject, SimpleORMAssociation association)**: Adds an association to the database between the two provided objects via the definition provided by the association object.
+* **addAssociation(MAGAObject baseObject, MAGAObject otherObject, MAGAAssociation association)**: Adds an association to the database between the two provided objects via the definition provided by the association object.
-* **deleteAssociation(SimpleORMObject baseObject, SimpleORMObject otherObject, SimpleORMAssociation association)**: Removes the link between the provided objects by the association.
+* **deleteAssociation(MAGAObject baseObject, MAGAObject otherObject, MAGAAssociation association)**: Removes the link between the provided objects by the association.
-* **deleteAssociations(SimpleORMObject baseObject, SimpleORMAssociation association)**: Removes the link between the provided object and all other objects defined by the association.
+* **deleteAssociations(MAGAObject baseObject, MAGAAssociation association)**: Removes the link between the provided object and all other objects defined by the association.
 * **schemaSync()**:  Updates the underlying database to match your MAGA class definitions.
-* **loadTemplate(SimpleORMLoadTemplate template, Object... args)**: Uses a Load Template to return objects.
+* **loadTemplate(MAGALoadTemplate template, Object... args)**: Uses a Load Template to return objects.

-# Using SimpleORMLoadTemplates
+# Using MAGALoadTemplates
 When every object and association exists in your cache, you'll never be going to your database, but you'll be making a lot of trips to your cache.
 Considering the network overhead of accessing remote caches like Memcached, deserialization between the cache service and the JVM, etc, you might have a desire to further optimize your loads.

 When there is a common load in place that returns "a graph of objects and associations" (for lack of a better description), you can save this as a single entry in the cache, in addition to all the individual entries for each object and association.
 We call this a **Load Template**.